The String of Turtles – Peperomia prostrata is a slow-growing perennial succulent belonging to the family piperaceae.

 Is The String of Turtles Plant Invasive?

-Prostrate is a spreading plant that can cascade over the pot.
+Prostrate is a spreading, vining plant that can cascade over the edge of a hanging baskets.
 But, it does not invade neighboring plant space or shade them out.

 In essence, this is a very well-behaved and beautiful looking plant.